oldmcdonnell/my-pseudocode2/pseudocode.md

 1) Introductions, everyone introduces themselves, local rules are explained
 2) Blessing of the Hares
-3) Init haresAway, wait 10 miutes
+3) Init haresAway, wait 10 minutes
 4) Init searchForMark, after 3 marks in a row you are on trueTrail, blowWhistle,  continue in that direction.
 5) If you are lost - go back to the last mark - listen for a whistle.
 6) If you see another Hasher searchForMark shout "R U?"
 They will tell you how many marks they have found since the last check.